francoameri/case-studies/fault-tolerance-vs-high-availability/readme.md

 - **Architect’s decision = balance between budget, workload criticality, and operational resilience.**

 This comparative study demonstrates how theoretical paradigms translate into practical infrastructure design.
 The choice of FT or HA depends not only on technical feasibility but also on organizational priorities and budget constraints.

+## ✅ Conclusion
+- **FT = seamless continuity, but costly.**
+- **HA = practical resilience, but downtime + memory loss.**
+- **Architect’s decision = balance between budget, workload criticality, and operational resilience.**

+### 🔎 Final Thoughts
+For **technical colleagues**, this essay highlights the architectural trade‑offs between FT and HA, showing how design choices ripple across compute, network, and storage.
+It provides a framework for evaluating resilience strategies in real deployments.

+For **recruiters and managers**, the comparison demonstrates strategic thinking: weighing cost, scalability, and operational aims against workload criticality.
+It signals the ability to translate technical paradigms into business‑level decisions.

+Ultimately, this study bridges **theory and practice**, offering a reproducible way to distinguish FT and HA and apply them in infrastructure design.

+## 🗝️ Keywords

+> Fault Tolerance, High Availability, VMware FT, Nutanix HCI, Proxmox VE, Replication Factor, Self-Healing Storage, HA Manager, Fencing, SAN, vSAN, Ceph, ZFS, Infrastructure Resilience, Uptime, Downtime